-- Take an off-line day.
 The thought of an off-line day may sound terrifying to some – especially if you’re in a certain line of work.
-But in actual fact it’s one of the basic things you can do to regain focus.
-When I already battle to focus, I find that social media or my mailbox filling up with more and more items send me off track instantly & I get overwhelmed.
-So, switching my phone to silent or ‘do not disturb mode’ & skipping the mailbox & social media for a day, can do wonders for my to do list (& sanity)!
+But it is actually one of the basic things you can do to regain focus.
+When I already battle to focus, I find that social media or my mailbox filling up with more & more stuff send me off track instantly & I get overwhelmed.
+So switching my phone to silent or ‘do not disturb mode’ & skipping the mailbox & social media for a day, can do wonders for my to do list (& sanity).
 Try it – you’ll see what I mean.

-- Making a short “urgent” to do list every day.
-Realistically this often doesn’t work out the way I plan as some tasks take way more time & having a little one throws you a curve ball quite often.
+Realistically this often doesn’t work out the way I plan because some tasks simply take way more time.
+Plus having a little one throws you a curve ball quite often.
 However, following this tip (to some extent) – as suggested by Emma from abeautifulmess.com over here is a great way to prioritise & not get frazzled by your every growing list.
 Emma also has some other fab tips on productivity (here).

-Good luck with crunch time as 2014 draws to an end & may your to-do lists shrink at the speed of light!
+Good luck with crunch time as the year draws to an end & may your to-do lists shrink at the speed of light!